AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

 * `nodename` (string, optional): the name of a node at the same scope within the document, whose result value will be output.
 This attribute is required for &lt;output> elements within a node graph, but is not allowed in &lt;output> elements within a &lt;nodedef>.
 * `output` (string, optional): if the node specified by `nodename` has multiple outputs, the name of the specific output to connect this &lt;output> to.
 * `uniform` (boolean, optional): If set to "true", then the output of this node is treated as a uniform value, and this output may be connected to a uniform input of the same (or compatible) type.
 It is up to the application creating the nodegraph to ensure that the value actually is uniform.
 Default is "false".

+MaterialX also supports the following additional attributes for Output elements in applications which process node graphs in 2D space and save or cache outputs as images for efficiency, such as texture baking or image caching.
+These attributes do **not** affect values from this &lt;output> connected to other nodes, e.g. they would remain in the working colorspace and retain full resolution and bitdepth precision.

 * `colorspace` (string, optional): the name of the color space for the output image.
 Applications that support color space management are expected to perform the required transformations of output colors into this space.
 * `width` (integer, optional): the expected width in pixels of the output image.
 * `height` (integer, optional): the expected height in pixels of the output image.
 * `bitdepth` (integer, optional): the expected per-channel bit depth of the output image, which may be used to capture expected color quantization effects.
 Common values for `bitdepth` are 8, 16, 32, and 64.
 It is up to the application to determine what the internal representation of any declared bit depth is (e.g. scaling factor, signed or unsigned, etc.).

-The `colorspace`, `width`, `height` and `bitdepth` attributes are intended to be used in applications which process node graphs in 2D space and save or cache outputs as images for efficiency.